-According to a recent article in The Register Guard, Eugene’s daily newspaper:
+According to an article in The Register Guard, Eugene’s daily newspaper:

-“The supply of homes for sale isn’t keeping up with demand from eager buyers who are snapping up homes and driving up prices … Fueled by the long-running seller’s market, the inventory of Lane County [Oregon] homes for sale in March dropped to a modern-day low.”
+“The supply of homes for sale isn’t keeping up with demand from eager buyers who are snapping up homes and driving up prices.”

-Disclaimer: This article contains predictions for the Eugene, Oregon real estate market that extend through 2018 and into 2019.
+Disclaimer: This article contains predictions for the Eugene, Oregon real estate market that extend throughout 2022.
 These projections were provided by third-party sources not associated with our company.
 We have gathered them here for the convenience of our blog readers.

 Since 1992, Sammamish Mortgage has been meeting the mortgage needs of borrowers across the Pacific Northwest.
 If you need a mortgage in Eugene, we’d love to help.
 We have been offering many different mortgage programs to borrowers throughout Oregon, Colorado, Idaho, and Washington State since 1992, and we’d love to help you too.
 Please contact us with any financing-related questions you have or to receive a rate quote.